pR0Ps/discord-to-blog/README.md

 Instructions
 ------------
-1. Create a Discord bot (see <https://discordpy.readthedocs.io/en/latest/discord.html>) with the following permissions:
+1. Create a Discord bot (see <https://discordpy.readthedocs.io/en/latest/discord.html>) with the "Message Content" privileged intent and the "Manage Messages" permissions.
+This allows it to read/write/delete/edit reactions to messages.
-    - Manage Messages (to delete messages and manage reactions to them)
-    - Send Messages
 2. Install `discord-to-blog` using `pip` (`pip install git+https://github.com/pR0Ps/discord-to-blog`)
 3. Create a `settings.yml` file based off the example below:
 ```